amodeose/GIPHY-API/README.md

 * click on a topic button to display 10 relevant gifs
 * click clear button to clear gifs from page
 * add a new topic button using input field
+* click on a gif to animate; click again to stop